-Once students are accepted into the University they must meet with School of Nursing faculty for advisement each semester.
+Once students are accepted into the University they must meet with Division of Nursing faculty for advisement each semester.
 Once the general education requirements have been met students must formally apply to the School of Nursing BSN Program in the Frederick S. Humphries Building room 310.

 Admission Requirements for the Nursing Major